kristjank/arkgotester/README.md

-## ARKGO Load Testing script
+## ARKGO Load Testing application
 This is a work in progress....

 ArkGo Tester is a configurable executable script to test ARK BC performance and stability.
 Script is adjustable for payload size, iterations, multibroadcast, single node testing, etc...
-So you can simulate various situations...
+So you can simulate various situations on DEVNET environment.

 ## Set your configuration
 Edit cfg/config.toml and start running tests.